-Wild grape season is here in New England and every year I like to forage for wild concord grapes.
-Theses grapes grow all over North America and are great for making grape juice or jam.
+The wild grape season is here in New England and every year I like to forage for wild concord grapes.
+These grapes grow all over North America and are great for making grape juice or jam.
 The grapes have a nice flavor to them.
 They are easy to identify and many times you can smell them when approaching.
-In a previous post I showed you how to pick wild grapes and make grape juice.
-In this post I will show you how to make wild concord grape jam.
+In a previous post, I showed you how to pick wild grapes and make grape juice.
+In this post, I will show you how to make wild concord grape jam.

 How to Make and Can Wild Concord Grape Jam

 If you can not find wild grapes, store-bought grape can work as well.
 It won’t be as flavorful or be as much fun as finding your own!

 Here is what you will need:

 - About 3 pounds of grapes (I half fill a plastic shopping bag with wild grapes)